alleaffengaffen/tevbox/README.md

 - Ansible itself is executed as root (due to cloud-init), so by default all things will be done by root
   - Ansible receives it's dynamic variables from Terraform which has templated the `ansible-pull` command with CLI variables -> they will always override any other variables set within ansible
   - Ansible will bootstrap the server, in case of a failure, it will abort or never run if there is a syntax error.
 In such a scenario the only way to get access to the server is using the `rootkey` defined in the project
 - Once the workflow has finished, the server is up & running.
-You can get the details of the server in the `Terraform Apply` step's logs
+You can get the details of the server in the workflow summary
 - To delete the machine you can simply trigger the workflow "Delete an instance" and enter the name of your instance

 Here are some things to note when working on the machine:
 - ssh keys are automatically copied from your Github user
 - the machines has joined my tailnet called 'alleaffengaffen.org.github' and thus has access to other machines in this VPN
 - the code-server is running for your specific user and accessible over the funnel with the password of your username
-- the tailscale [funnel]() on port 8443 is already blocked due to the code-server -> either expose on the domain/public IP or use port 8443/10000 on the funnel
+- the tailscale [funnel]() on port 8443 is already blocked due to the code-server
 - ufw firewall is enabled, blocking all incoming traffic on the public IP except SSH -> you need to open ports you want to use
-- authentication against Github is done automatically if you are using the code-server in a browser, all you need is a Github session in the same browser
+- authentication against Github is done automatically if you are using the code-server in a browser (done using device auth)

 ## Preconditions